CMTA Turned Annual Camp Footprint Into ‘Empowered’ 5-Day Virtual Event

 During the day, the campers participated in activities that were usually conducted in the traditional summer camp, including arts and crafts, and cupcake and cookie baking.

 According to camp director Jonah Berger, the virtual Camp Footprint had several unexpected advantages over the traditional sleepaway camp.

 “The Zoom platform allowed campers to see into each other’s homes, which were set up with specially decorated ‘forts’ around their computers.
-This enabled them to show and tell each other about their families, pets and musical instruments,” Berger said in a press release.
+This enabled them to show and tell each other about their families, pets and musical instruments,” Berger said in a CMTA report.

 “Being in their own homes also made campers more comfortable and more willing to open up,” he added.

 On a logistical level, the virtual camp also was easier, Berger said, noting that transitioning between activities “only took 20 seconds online, compared to the 20 minutes it takes in real life.”

 This year, parents played a key role in ensuring their children had the best possible experience participating in the virtual Camp Footprint, Berger said.
 This ranged from helping their campers with camp activities and night events to setting up pranks.

 Both campers and counselors, including veterans and those participating in the initiative for the first time, praised this virtual edition of the camp.

 “Day after day, the screen lit up with over 100 beautiful faces who know exactly what it’s like and can understand those pieces of me that I’ve carried alone without having to say a word,” said Cara Leith, a first-time counselor in the camp.